achebrol/develop-mobile-apps-with-csharp-and-azure/docs/chapter1/windows-intro.md

 Now that we have our app working with globally unique IDs, we can move on to storing the data in the cloud.
 This is done in two steps.
 First, we will create and test an ASP.NET Core based web service that provides a `todoitems` endpoint for which you can do standard CRUDL (**C**reate, **R**ead, **U**pdate, **D**elete, **L**ist) operations.
 Then we will rewrite the `TodoItemDatabase` class in our app to access the new web service.

 Let's make sure we have the right .NET Core runtime available.
-Open a PowerShell prompt and type `dotnet --info`:
+Open a Terminal prompt and type `dotnet --info`:

 ![](img/windows-intro-4.png)